 Louisville is Kentucky's largest city, with a population of over 1,000,000 in the greater Louisville area.
 Louisville has long been known for traditional landmarks such as Churchill Downs, the site of the Kentucky Derby, and the Belle of Louisville, the city's historical sternwell riverboat.

 Cultural activities are plentiful, including Actor's Theater, the Louisville Orchestra, the Louisville Ballet, the Kentucky Opera Association, the J.B.
 Speed Art Museum, the Museum of Natural History, and the Museum of Science and Technology.
 Sporting events include horse racing at Churchill Downs, minor league baseball with the Louisville Bats, and collegiate sports, featuring one of the nation's finest basketball teams.
 Families will also enjoy touring the Louisville Zoo.

 Application and Admission Procedures

 Applicants must hold the DMD/DDS degree or the equivalent.
-To apply to the Graduate Periodontics Program, we prefer that you complete an application via the Postdoctoral Application Service (PASS) through the American Dental Association, which allows you to apply to more than one program at a time.
-If you prefer not to use PASS, please complete a and return it to:
+To apply to the Graduate Periodontics Program, you must complete an application via the Postdoctoral Application Service (PASS) through the American Dental Association, which allows you to apply to more than one program at a time.

 - Official transcripts of all previous college and dental school grades.